amnesia1337/Portfolio/README.md

 Focused on creating secure systems that prioritize privacy, security, and usability, constantly pushing the envelope on encryption and privacy-preserving technologies, in order to protect the human right to privacy.

 ## Profile Summary 🌟
 Grayson Giles (Amnesia) is a freelance Information Security Researcher/Consultant and Linux Developer/Maintainer who serves as the Lead Maintainer of **LainOS**.
 With a strong focus on privacy and security, Grayson has a proven track record in Linux system development and communication frameworks.
-He has made notable contributions to the **QubesOS** and **Whonix** projects, and has developed his own security project, **VESME**.
+He has made notable contributions to the **QubesOS** and **Whonix** projects, and has developed his own security project, **VESME**, a speciallize communication framework with unprecedented shrift and privacy benefits for users.
 Their commitment to developing reliable tools, environments, and solutions has contributed to the growth of privacy and security technologies within the information security and open-source communities.

 ## Key Projects 🛠️